Key Takeaway

 The fundamental issue is metabolic opposition.
 GLP-1 medications and prednisone pull your metabolism in opposite directions on nearly every important axis:

 - Appetite: GLP-1 drugs suppress appetite centrally and through slowed gastric emptying.
-Prednisone stimulates appetite through pathways that are not fully understood but likely involve hypothalamic signaling.
+Prednisone stimulates appetite through pathways that aren't fully understood but likely involve hypothalamic signaling.
 Many patients on prednisone feel ravenously hungry.

 - Weight: GLP-1 therapy promotes fat loss.
 Prednisone promotes fat gain, especially visceral and truncal fat.
 The net effect depends on doses and duration, but progress toward weight goals may slow or reverse.